juno-choo/juno-choo/README.md

-- 👋 Hi, I’m @junhoechoo
+- 👋 Hi, I’m @arcane-apple aka Juno Choo.
 - 👀 I’m interested in becoming a web developer.
 - 🌱 I’m currently learning on freeCodeCamp.
 - 💞️ I’m looking to collaborate on GitHub.